orval-labs/orval/docs/src/pages/reference/configuration/output.md

 }
 ```

-Type `serialize-with-brackets` setting results in the following generated code:
+Setting the value to `serialize-with-brackets` results in the following generated code:

 ```ts
 const formData = new FormData();